ruiqi-zhong/acl2021-instance-level/README.md

 This GitHub Repo contains the pretrained models, model predictions (data) and code for the experiments.
 If you have any questions, need additional information about the models/data, or want to request a new feature, feel free to send an email to ruiqi-zhong@berkeley.edu .

-The paper is accepted to ACL 2021 Findings and will be public soon.
+The paper is accepted to ACL 2021 Findings.
+Paper link: https://arxiv.org/abs/2105.06020

 ### 1. Pre-trained Models